Outlaw Religion: A Movement, Not a Monument

 We Believe:

 • The look and smell of Grace(2 Corinthians 2:15): We’re not trying to impress the religious.
 Our bodies, our hair, even our clothes, probably look like hell, and you may even still smell the smoke on us.
 But that’s because we’ve been through the fire and were saved by Grace.
-And we are still in the fight.
+And, we are still in the fight.

 • Refined by Fire (Malachi 3:3): God doesn’t polish up fake perfection.
 He refines us.
-The ones desiring to be close to him, he puts in the fire and burns away everything false until all that remains looks like Him.
+The ones desiring to be close to him, he puts in the fire, and burns away everything false until all that remains looks like Him.
 And as the fire burns and our fleshly selves are washed away, he keeps the fires stoked with sufficient grace to see us through.

 • Beauty for Ashes (Isaiah 61:3): Grace is a beautiful thing, it sanctifies us, justifies us, and allows us to be God’s Children.
 So as Grace keeps our fire burning, we take the ashes that have burned away and put them behind us.
-We are no longer addicts, or longer criminals or adulterers.
+We are no longer addicts, no longer criminals or adulterers.
 We are God’s Children, disciples of Christ, and witnesses to His love and mercy.

 • Grace is the fuel: Grace isn’t religious permission.
 It’s spiritual fuel.
 Without it, we’d still be dead in sin and tradition, like whitewashed tombs, pretending to be something we’re not.